 Before the popularity of 'Downton Abbey', Highclere Castle was struggling with crumbling turrets and damp leaving at least 50 of the rooms uninhabitable.
 'Downton Abbey' fans have helped to turn the Castle's fortunes around with around 1,200 visitors passing through its doors during its summer openings.

 When visiting Highclere Castle, visitors will have the opportunity to access both the Castle, gardens and Egyptian Exhibition.
 You can glide like 'Lady Grantham' down the stunning grand oak staircase and stroll around some of the beautiful chambers.
 Don't forget to take a peek inside the bedroom of 'Lady Mary' where the Turkish diplomat 'Kemal Pamuk' suffered a suspicious demise in an early episode of 'Downton Abbey'.

 Even though you are unable to see the servants quarters as featured in 'Downton Abbey', you will be able to go into the cellars which is now home to the magnificent Egyptian Exhibition which features many artefacts from the personal collection of the 5th Earl of Carnarvon after his visits to Egypt with his archaeological colleague Howard Carter and their epic discovery of King Tutankhamun's tomb in 1922.

-Tours start from only £149 per person and each 'Downton Abbey' filming location tour package includes: return coach travel, overnight accommodation in a quality hotel, hotel-to-venue transfers plus ticket to the event.
+Day trips to Highclere Castle start from £70 per person.
+Tours start from only £199 per person and each 'Downton Abbey' filming location tour package includes: return coach travel, overnight accommodation in a quality hotel, hotel-to-venue transfers plus ticket to the event.